Kasih Properties · Market Intelligence

 Bali Bombings I & II

-Tourist arrivals fell 25-30% each time.
+Arrivals fell 25-30% each time.
 Prices softened 10-25% before recovering sharply within 12-18 months.
-Both events ultimately proved temporary market pauses.
+Both proved temporary pauses in a structural upward trend.

 2003-2008